Risk Of Lower Body Injuries In California Bicycle Accidents

 Our Oakland Bicycle Accident Lawyers Will Help Navigate the Process

 If you were hurt in a bike collision, it is important to retain skilled legal counsel for assistance.
 Venardi Zurada, LLP is ready to support you throughout the process, including with insurance claims and litigation.
-For details on our services, please contact us to schedule a free consultation at our offices in Oakland, Walnut Creek, and Redding, CA.
+For details on our services, please contact us to schedule a free consultation at our offices in Oakland, and Walnut Creek, CA.